 Stock certificates come in two forms: paper and electronic.
 For more on the advantages of electronic stock certificates, check out our blog post here.
-The good news is that Shoobx can generate electronic stock certificates for your company, at no additional cost, and will even do so for grants that have been issued outside of the Shoobx system!
+You can use Shoobx to generate electronic stock certificates for your stockholders.

-The first question to ask when creating stock certificates in Shoobx is whether the stock certificate is new (i.e. it's never been created before in any form) or if you're replacing an existing certificate (whether that's paper or electronic from another system).
+The first consideration when creating stock certificates is whether the stock certificate is new (i.e. it's never been created before in any form) or if you're replacing an existing certificate (whether that's paper or electronic from another system).

 For generating new stock certificates, you'll want to run the Create New Stock Certificates workflow, and for replacement certificates, you'll run the Reissue Existing Stock Certificates workflow.
 If you want to change the signatories for your stock certificates, navigate here.